HyrumDickinson/unix_scripts/README.md

 # unix_scripts
-written for the macOS Monterey .zsh terminal; all installations and environment configuration contained in setup.zsh
+written for the macOS Monterey .zsh terminal; all installations and environment configuration contained in the setup script